 As his popularity spread, Carrey eventually landed a number of significant roles in popular movies such as Ace Ventura: Pet Detective, Dumb and Dumber and the brilliant and iconic The Truman Show.
 A true rags-to-riches story, Carrey is now worth an estimated $180 million.
 That’s right.
 A once homeless kid from Toronto refused to give up and became one of the most–loved comedy stars of all time!

 Ben Keeline was an Uber driver who could barely afford the entrance fee to the World Series of Poker Colossus II tournament in 2016.
 He borrowed money from his father and, along with 22,000 other players, made his way to the tourney to give it his all.
 His career was far from an easy ride and on a number of occasions early on Keeline considered throwing in the cards.
 However, as time went by he became one of America’s most iconic gamblers.

-At one point, Keeline was forced to go all in when he had only one bet’s worth of chips left, but with an unparalleled string of double-ups, he managed to move forward in the tournament.
-In fact, he saw himself right through to the end: He went home champion with $1,000,000 in poker winnings, making himself the underdog all online casino table games fans were rooting on!
+In one tourney Keeline was forced to go all in when he had only one bet’s worth of chips left.
+With an unparalleled string of double-ups, he not only managed to move forward but persisted right through to the end and went home as the champion, with $1,000,000 in winnings and known as the underdog all online casino table games fans were rooting for!

 Baseball pitcher Jim Morris was drafted by the Yankees in 1982 and spent eight years in the minors, never advancing to the majors.
 He then retired and went on to teach and coach at a high school for a decade.

 Despite his difficult upbringing, Armstrong developed a strong connection with music and went on to become one of the best jazz musicians to have ever lived.
 In terms of people who inspire, Armstrong shows us that if you honor your passion, nothing is impossible.
 To go from living in inhumane and dangerous conditions to making some of the smoothest jazz ever is indeed a beautiful underdog story.